GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

             └── validate_input.rb # users.validate_input
 ```

-And thanks to `dry-auto_inject` all this files will be accessible.
-But only if we need them, making really efficient by only including what we need.
+And thanks to `dry-auto_inject`, all these files will be lazily loaded as required, making it really efficient.

 ```ruby
 require "github_stalker/import"